tforster/webproducer/README.md

 - **Decoupled architecture**: The core of WebProducer is implemented as a reusable NPM module.
 Since it only accepts and returns streams it can be leveraged for uses cases including:
   - Local web development: It can build a 200+ page site with minified HTML, bundled and minified ES modules, and bundled and minified CSS in well under a second in a moderate workstation
   - Serverless web publishing: Triggered by a webhook from a headless CMS a WebProducer serverless function can query a data endpoint (REST, GraphQL, etc), rebuild and redeploy pages to a production server in about a second.
-- **Lean and Lightweight**: Requiring just 6 dependencies WebProducer ... tbd
+- **Lean and Lightweight**: Requiring just 6 dependencies WebProducer's at-rest and in-memory footprint is very small.
+- **Uses Handlebars Templates**: Although Handlebars has been around for a long time it is still significantly faster than &lt;insert bloaty framework du jour here>.
+And, the Handlebars token replacement syntax means it can be used to generate files of many types including HTML, CSS, JS, text, XML, etc. This makes it easy to generate all files in a website including robots.txt, sitemap.xml, manifest.json, etc.

 For a detailed technical explanation please see the [Developer Guide](../webproducer/docs/developer-guide.md).